How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 The sleeping patterns of chickens are ideally suited to their instincts.
 On average, adult chickens need approximately 8 hours of sleep per day.
 However, this duration can vary depending on age and breed.

-Baby chicks require more sleep than adults since growth and development consume much energy.
+Baby chicks require more sleep than adults, as growth and development consume a significant amount of energy.

 Unlike humans, who typically have one consolidated sleep period each night, chickens exhibit a unique pattern known as “split-sleep.”

-This means chickens don’t sleep in one long run at night like humans do.
+This means chickens don’t sleep in one long stretch at night, unlike humans.
 Instead, they take short naps throughout the day and night.
 These short naps help them stay awake and aware of potential dangers even when resting.

 The timing of a chicken’s sleep is influenced by its natural circadian rhythm.
 Chickens are diurnal creatures; hence, they are most active during daylight hours and seek shelter at dusk when predators become more active.